WealthlPlanner/MyDigitalBusinessCard/README.md

             scroll-behavior: smooth; /* Standard smooth scrolling */ }

-        /* Site map and footer animations */
-        .site-map {
+        /* Optional: Apply animation for any other elements you want */ .site-map {
             background: #003b5c;
             color: #ffffff;